JamieSandell/movie-api/README.md

 For mapping database objects.
 ### Microsoft.EntityFrameworkCore.SqlServer
 EF Core database provider package for Microsoft SQL Server and Azure SQL.
+### Microsoft.EntityFrameworkCore.Tools
+For commands for the Package Manager Console.
 ### StyleCop.Analyzers
 For keeping a consistent coding style.